Skip to main content

 WHERE SEARCH('content:EXACT(machine learning)');

-• Semantics: query a VARIANT subcolumn using dot notation; matching follows the index/analyzer configured on the VARIANT column
+• Semantics: Access a VARIANT subcolumn through a dotted path for matching.
+The matching behavior follows the index/analyzer configuration on the VARIANT column

 SELECT id